-BMAA News: During the current health problems we will keep you up to date with all that is happening in the world of microlighting as best we can.
+BMAA News: During the current health problems we will keep you up to date with all that is happening in the world of Microlighting as best we can.
 The links that follow will take you to News items.
-You can also contact us and chat with fellow microlight pilots through the online Forum or our Facebook Group page.
+You can also contact us and chat with fellow microlight pilots through our Facebook Group page.
 Links to News and the Forum can also be found in the Information Library above.

 October 29 Beware Gliding Sites with a Winch Link to news

 October 19 Rotax Engine Thefts, Operation Opal Link to news

 July 23 New 3-Axis Check Flight Video Link to news